teletype1/aes67-sender-enhanced/README.md

 This program expands on the original work by https://github.com/philhartung to make soundcard input available on an AES67 network using Node.js.

 The enhanced edition adds support for channel mapping as well as the automatic creation of multiple AES67 flows when needed.
-This software also properly converts 32-bit floating point audio from the soundcard into actual 24-bit audio as specified in AES67, making it suitable for professional audio applications.
+This software also properly converts 32-bit floating point audio from the soundcard into actual 24-bit audio as specified in AES67, making it suitable for professional audio applications, rather than padding 16-bit audio with zeroes as in the original.

 ## Installation
 To install aes67-sender-enhanced, clone the repository and install the dependencies.